colemanOSU/CSE3902Lettuce/sprint0Real/README.md

 	R: Reset Program
 	M: Pull up/down Menu
 	B: Use selected inventory item
+	H: Unleash your power (may only be used horizontally)
 	ENTER: Start Game from title screen
 	ClICK: Start Game from title screen